Lucas Horton: 2012–present

 When Bonnie Lockhart (a doppelganger of Adrienne) breaks out of prison and switches lives with Adrienne (who is imprisoned, believed to be Bonnie), Bonnie (acting as Adrienne) abruptly "breaks up" with Lucas.
 He reverts to drinking to quell his loss of both "Adrienne" and Will.
-The real Adrienne manages to phone Lucas from prison, but because he thinks she dumped him, he gives her short shrift and she doesn't manage to explain her situation and get his help.
+The real Adrienne manages to phone Lucas from prison, but because he thinks she dumped him, he gives her short shrift, and she doesn't manage to explain her situation and get his help.
 Eventually Adrienne's brother Steve realizes who Bonnie is, and her ruse is exposed – in front of Justin – who goes with Steve to get Adrienne out of prison.
 Adrienne's heart swings back towards Justin.
 The experience of prison has made her want to restore her relationship with Justin, so Adrienne herself breaks up with Lucas.
 Lucas nose-dives into alcoholism, and he ignores the appeals of his mom Kate, sister Jennifer, and his Aunt Maggie to get help and enter rehabilitation.
 Inebriated, he begins having hallucinations of Will.
 Ben Weston breaks out of incarceration and announces that Will is alive.
 A police investigation ensues, and Sami returns to town, finding Lucas drunk at Will's grave.
 Sami and Lucas pursue a lead to Memphis.
 Lucas is actually the first to see Will alive, but he does not realize it, thinking he is hallucinating.
 Eventually Sonny and Sami find Will, and despite having lost all memory of his life before being strangled, Will decides to return with them to Salem, where he and Lucas are finally reunited.
 However, Will's return is no magic bullet for curing Lucas' alcoholism, and he crashes his car whilst driving under the influence and ends up in hospital.
 Sami both berates and encourages him to take the first step back to health and enter rehab, and with her support, he finally enters rehab and returns to sobriety.
 On completing rehab and returning to Salem, he and Will build a new father-son friendship, despite Will not remembering him from before.
 Lucas rekindles his romance with his ex-wife Chloe, including inviting her to a date at the ice rink.

-Bonnie shows up with a baby girl and says Lucas is the father.
+Bonnie shows up with a baby girl and says Lucas is the father, but is soon discover to be Mimi and Rex's daughter Emily leaving Lucas devastated.